Skip to main content

 May 2025 Cloud Agents Agents keep working while you're away

-Nov 2025 Cursor 2.0 Multi-agent interface, up to 8 agents running in parallel
+Oct 2025 Cursor 2.0 + Composer Multi-agent interface, up to 8 agents in parallel, first proprietary model

 Nov 2025 Plan Mode Mermaid diagrams, task breakdown, agent orchestration